 Attend our office at Lichfield for your check in appointment on time!
 If you are late, we may move onto the next appointment meaning you will have to wait.
 Please make every effort to be on time and ensure you bring with you

-We will also explain how your deposit will be protected and who to contact in the event of a problem at the property.
+At key collection we will provide a copy of the property inventory and explain how your deposit will be protected and who to contact in the event of a problem at the property.

-When all the paperwork is complete, we will hand over the keys to your new home together with our welcome pack containing all the information you will need to help you settle in.
+When all the paperwork is complete, we will hand over the keys to your new home!

 When you move into the property you should ensure you contact the relevant utility companies to set up your new accounts for gas, electric and water.